QiChen000/Coding3_Final/README.md

 **Generating Chinese Folk Tunes – using RNN**

-This project uses Recurrent Neural Network for Chinese Folk generation.
-I will train a model to learn the patterns in raw sheet in ABC notation, which generates music.
+The project uses Recurrent Neural Network based on LSTM architecture for Chinese Folk generation.
+I will train a model to learn the patterns in raw sheets in ABC notation, which generates music.

 ## **Results** ##